MohitGoel92/Microsoft-Excel/README.md

 ### The IF() Function with a Name Range

-In the above *IF* statement, if we drag the formula down the reference cell B1 will change to B2.
+In the above *IF* statement, if we drag the function down the reference cell B1 will change to B2.
 If we wish to compare the A column to a number specifically located at cell B1, we must make the cell absolute by using dollar signs.
-The above formula will look like the below:
+The above function will look like the below:

 ```
 =IF(A1>$B$1,"Yes","No")